MikaAK/s3-plugin-webpack/README.md

 - `htmlFiles`: Html files to cdnize (defaults to all in output directory)
 - `noCdnizer`: Disable cdnizer (defaults true if no cdnizerOptions passed)
 - `cdnizerOptions`: options to pass to [cdnizer](https://www.npmjs.com/package/cdnizer)
-- `git`: options for adding latest git commit truncated SHA as a suffix to an S3 directory
+- `addGitHash`: option for adding latest git commit truncated SHA as a suffix to the deepest S3 directory

 ### Contributing
 All contributions are welcome.
 Please make a pull request and make sure things still pass after running `npm run test`